-Heating and hot water

-Repair category 1

-Notes The radiators are of an older style.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Saferegistered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and h ot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated, and maintained to meet with all current regulations and standards, with particular regard to flue and ventilation requirements.
+Service records should be obtained and checked.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.